rgommezz/react-native-chatgpt/README.md

 accessToken: string;
 ```

-The ChatGPT access token.
+The ChatGPT JWT access token.
 It has an expiration date of 7 days since it was issued.
 Will be an empty string until the login flow is completed.
 There is no need to send this value along with the messages, it's handled internally by the library.
 It's exposed here, so you can indicate your application code whether the authentication flow was already successfully completed.
-If the application is killed, the library will restore the token automatically.
+If the application is restarted, the library will restore the token automatically.

 #### `sendMessage`